MrAshCreates/blog-site/blog/2023-10-18/firstblog.md

 I'm excited about the path ahead.
 Graduating high school, embarking on my college journey, and continuing to explore the ever-evolving tech world, I look forward to what the future holds.
 Stay tuned for more adventures, tips, and reviews on my blog.
 Thanks for joining me on this exciting journey!

 Have any questions or topics you'd like me to explore?
 Feel free to leave a comment and let me know.
 Together, we'll make this journey even more incredible!

+### Last Updated: Oct 20th, 2023

+update 1.0.3 : this will be remade to fit what I wanted to say verses what I needed to get out.